EFForg/https-everywhere/doc/updateJSONSpec.md

         "changes" : <a short description of recent changes>, "version" : <ruleset release version>,
-        "hash"    : <the hash of the db file>, "source"  : <the URL serving the updated ruleset db>
+        "hash"    : <the hash of the db file>, "source"  : <the URL serving the updated ruleset db>, "hashfn"  : <The name of the hash function to use>
     }

 The meanings of each field are explained as follows: